anthony-kolesov/kts46/doc/source/ControlNode.rst

     :returns:
         (int) Number of directly aborted tasks.
 Dependent tasks doesn't count.
         So if zero is returned there were no active tasks for this job.
-    :throws UnknownTaskType:
-        Specified task type is unknown to scheduler. ``error.taskType`` will contain name of this unknown type.

 .. js:function:: getTask(workedId, taskTypes)